mhx/dwarfs/doc/mkdwarfs.md

   determine a good ordering.
   However, the new implementation of this algorithm can be parallelized and will perform much better on huge numbers of files. `nilsimsa` ordering can be tweaked by specifying `max-children` and `max-cluster-size`.
-Both options determine how the set of files will be split into clusters, each of which will be further split recursively. `max-children` is the maximum number of child nodes resulting from a clustering step.
-If `max-children` distinct clusters have been found, new files will be added to the closest cluster. `max-cluster-size` determines at which point a cluster will no longer be split further.
-Typically, larger values will result in better ordering, but will also make the algorithm slower.
+In general, larger values for `max-cluster-size` tend to result in better compression, but will slow down the algorithm quadratically.
+There is no point in setting `max-cluster-size` larger than the number of files in the input.
   Unlike the old implementation, `nilsimsa` ordering is now completely deterministic.
+See [Nilsimsa Ordering](#nilsimsa-ordering) for a detailed description of the algorithm.

 - `--max-similarity-size=`*value*:
   Don't perform similarity ordering for fragments (or files if they are not split